 To break off my boring ways of talk, 3 speakers, created an impact in the way I talk at events now-a-days.

-With these three talking lessons, and my own thoughts and ideas of what kind of a speaker I wanted to become, and how I wanted to propogate my ideas, I started out with various expriments on my public speaking.
+With these three talking lessons, and my own thoughts and ideas of what kind of speaker I wanted to become, and how I wanted to propagate my ideas, I started out with various experiments on my public speaking.
 I had a few goals, which I wanted to stick to as a speaker.
 Along with the 3 important point I learnt from these speakers, I am listing out to what all things I follow when talking to people .

 I didnt want to teach them everything.I only wanted to get them started.